Are there support groups for people with brain injuries? How about for family members? How do I find out about support groups?

 Upon discharge from the hospital, the patient may need some personal assistance at home.
 This will help him retain the benefits gained by working with therapists daily in the hospital, and it can be the difference between him remaining in his own home and going to a nursing home.
 Personal assistants can provide a variety of services from nursing care to housekeeping.
 The client’s need will determine the level of expertise, time commitment, and cost involved.
 Personal assistants are available through private agencies, in-home nursing services, and state agencies.
 A good place to start when seeking a personal assistant is the hospital social work department.

 Home modifications and assistive devices will help the patient make the most of the gains made in rehabilitation by further facilitating independent functioning.
 Rehabilitation therapists in the hospital, rehabilitation center, and state rehabilitation agency can offer assistance to the family in determining what home modifications and assistive devices are needed.
 A secondary resource could be your local Homebuilders Association.
 The Virginia Assistive Technology System (VATS) offers information on devices and equipment, such as lift-equipped vans, as well as referral to the sources of these items.
-Contact VATS through the Virginia Department of Rehabilitation: 1-800-552-5019.
+Contact VATS through the Virginia Department of Aging and Rehabilitative Services: 1-800-552-5019.

 After sustaining a traumatic brain injury, my 34-year-old son moved back in with his father and me.
 He is unemployed and somewhat limited in what he can do (physically and cognitively).
 Looking at him, you would never know that he is disabled.
 He could use something to do -- some social, recreational, and productive opportunities.
 My husband and I could use the "time off," too.
 How do we find out about programs for him?

 Everyone needs something to do, to feel useful, to occupy mind and body.
 For most of us, our occupations meet these needs, whether we are students, employees, executives, volunteers, or homemakers.
 Options for people with traumatic brain injuries seeking a suitable occupation include state Vocational Rehabilitation agencies, private vocational counselors and agencies, and programs specifically for people with brain injuries.
-In Virginia, vocational services are provided by the Virginia Department of Rehabilitative Services (DRS) and a number of private vocational rehabilitation counselors and agencies.
+In Virginia, vocational services are provided by the Virginia Department of Aging and Rehabilitative Services (DARS) and a number of private vocational rehabilitation counselors and agencies.
 The Rehabilitation Research and Training Center at Virginia Commonwealth University provides supported employment services/job coaching specifically for people with traumatic brain injuries.
 Specially adapted recreation and social programs are available through many human service or community groups and disability organizations.
 YMCA’s, 4-H Clubs, Easter Seals, local community centers (for disabled or seniors) and state Brain Injury Associations are a few examples.
 County and city departments of Parks and Recreation often have programs for people with disabilities, sometimes just for people with brain injuries.
 Some hospitals and rehabilitation facilities offer recreation and social events -- check with those that specialize in brain injury treatment.
 Some colleges and universities have special curricula and programs for people with disabilities.
 For example, Old Dominion University in Norfolk, Virginia offers the CHANCE program which teaches independent living and vocational skills to people with developmental disabilities.
 While involvement in the above programs will provide respite to the caregiver, additional respite is available through nursing homes and private providers.
 Private respite, nursing, and personal assistance organizations offer one-to-one, in-home attention.
 Hospital social workers typically can make referrals for these in-home services.
 Also, nursing homes often provide respite to families by accepting someone as a "temporary resident" for a short time.
 Special "camps" for people with disabilities give the family a respite opportunity, as well.
 For example, Camp Bruce McCoy in Virginia offers one to two weeks of outdoor experiences to people with brain injuries while caregivers take the much needed break.

 I understand that information on traumatic brain injuries is maintained on a Registry in my state.
 How do I find out more about this Registry?
 I would like to know what information it contains and how data is collected.

 Many states have surveillance systems in place to monitor the occurrence of brain injury, as well as other injuries and diseases (e.g., cancer, spinal cord injury).
 Data collection and management methods differ among states; however, most states share similar purposes for their Registries.
 Generally, the incidence of brain injury is followed so that states can respond with appropriate services and prevention programs.
 In Virginia, the Brain Injury Central Registry is mandated by law.
 Data is collected from all hospitals.
 Basic demographics, information on the injury’s cause and outcome are submitted.
 The Registry is maintained by the state, which uses the statistics for program planning.
 Identifying information also is collected in order to provide outreach.
 All patients reported to the Registry receive a one-time postcard offering information on further assistance if needed (e.g., support groups, specialists, special education).
-For information on the Virginia Brain Injury Registry, contact the Virginia Department of Rehabilitative Services: 1-800-552-5019.
+For information on the Virginia Brain Injury Registry, contact the Virginia Department of Aging Rehabilitative Services: 1-800-552-5019.
 Other states with registries may offer information through their state Brain Injury Associations, Department of Health, or Agency on Developmental Disabilities.

 I am a person with traumatic brain injury, and I would like to communicate with others like me.
 What are the on-line resources for people with brain injuries?